 - Substance-induced psychotic disorder (psychotic-like symptoms due to substance abuse)

-For the family, friend, or caretaker living with an individual experiencing some of the above symptoms, life can be very disturbing and emotionally draining.
+For those living with an individual experiencing some of the above disorders and accompanying symptoms, life can be very disturbing and emotionally draining.
 What is even more draining is not having a complete understanding of what you are observing.
-It’s important to know that the difference between delusions and hallucinations:
+As a result, you must educate yourself and others around you.
+It’s very important to know the difference between delusions and hallucinations:

-Delusions and hallucinations are not easy to cope with.
+Delusions, hallucinations, and thinking errors are not easy to cope with.
 But here are a few things to try:

 - Understand their emotions: Hallucinations and delusions often have an emotional component of some sort.
 The woman attracted to and writing Alex Baldwin may feel “emotionally connected” to the point of behaving as if she “knows” him on a personal level.
 If you find there is a strong emotional connection with the delusion or hallucination, try to talk with your loved one and calmly discuss your concerns.

 - Get inside their head: Individuals experiencing delusions or hallucinations may be difficult to talk to, especially if they do not believe they are impaired/ill.
 So wait until the individual brings up their experience and discuss it without judgment.
 Try not to ask questions that would make your loved one feel condemned or “crazy.”
-You want to try to understand, no matter how unstable their reasoning is, their thought processes.
+You want to try to understand, no matter how unstable their reasoning is and their thought processes.
 This is good “data” for if you ever have to discuss your case with a psychiatrist.
+It also shows you just how ill the person is becoming.

 The most important thing to do in such cases is to be compassionate and understand that your loved one is going through something quite serious.
 Reaching out for help is important, but so too is showing love and understanding, even if the delusions or hallucinations are unrealistic.